gocodeup/adlister.dev/README.md

 ## Step 4: Implement site models.

 Now that we have some data in the database, it is time to make that accessible via PHP.
-To do so, we will use the BaseModel class provided.
+To do so, we will use the Model class provided.

 While the Elbonians left you a model for the Users, you will need at least one more for the Ad. (hint: see previous step for a sample of date returned from the ads model).
-Your Ad model will be a class that inherits from the BaseModel that provides much of the reusable functionality.
+Your Ad model will be a class that inherits from the Model that provides much of the reusable functionality.

 When complete, test the models by using the PHP interactive shell or by writing